cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 - Every field mapping to a table must belong to one or many set of keys

 ### Step 1 - Determine field mapping restrictions
-- field mappings without any relation name are set to be default mappings `*`, that can be used for any relation
+- field mappings, without a relation name are set to belong to the  unnamed relation `/`
+- field mappings, with  relaion_names =["*"] do not define a relation, but will participate in any relation
+- a table with only "*" field mappings is not valid

 ### Step 2 - Determine load operation from explicit field relation
-- a table will have an operation for every explicitly declared mapping relation(this might already include the unnamed relation `/` , when explicitly declared)
+- a table will have an operation for every mapping relation (this includes the unnamed relation `/`, even when it is not declared)
-- a table with explicit relations will have an operation for the unnamed relation `/` when there is a default mapping for all columns available
-- a hub table with only default mappings will have an operation for the generic relation `*`
+- a hub, with only an unnamed relation "/" operation, that has not been induced by any field, sets the load operation name to "*" (universal)
-- compiler check: For every load operation there must have a valid mapping for all columns (either one explicit or the default)
+- compiler check: For every load operation there must be a valid mapping for all columns (either by relation name or "*")
 Result:
 - All field mappings are defined
-- Hub tables will have all load operations defined
+- Hub and Sat tables will have all load operations defined
-- Sat and link tables will have load operations, that are the result of explicit mappings
+- link tables will have load operations, that are the result of explicit mappings
 - Completeness of the mappings is checked

 ### Step 3 - Determine operation for links with explict parent mappings
-This only applies to links with an explicit relation declaration in the parent hub mapping:
+This only applies to links with at least one explicit relation declaration in the parent hub mapping:
-- Compiler check: The link must not already have a load operation, that was deduced in previous steps (Tgus Restricion will be removed in 0.7.x)
+- Compiler check: The link must not already have a load operation, that was deduced in previous steps (This Restricion will be removed in 0.7.x)
 - The link will have an "explicit relation" load operation `+`
 - Table relations without an explicit relation name are defined to be the unnamed relation `/`
-- Compiler check: The relation of the parent connections must be supported by the operations(= field mappings) of the connected hubs (A `*` hub supports `/` only)
+- Compiler check: The relation of the parent connections must be supported by the operations(= field mappings) of the connected hubs
 Result:
 - links with explicit relations in the hub mapping are tagged with the `+` load operation
 - The relation names in the hub relations are checked